Pick the seasonal chart(s) you want to see.

 This is my homemade mount for my binoculars.
 The base is a Meade (TM) LX200 field tripod.
 The binos are Celestron (TM) 25x100 Skymasters.

-ANSWER: The resolution would be limited to that of one of the individual mirrors.
+ANSWER: Because it is noncoherent; the resolution would be limited to that of one of the individual mirrors.

 Current projects: